Jobijollof/EHC-Cloud-Engineering-Cohort3/SAAS/README.md

 ### SAAS Providers

-SaaS as acloud computing model, is such that the software is hosted on the cloud and can be  easily accessible by users from anywhere, at any time, and on any device as long as there is internet connection.
+SaaS as a cloud computing model, is such that the software is hosted on the cloud and can be  easily accessible by users from anywhere, at any time, and on any device as long as there is internet connection.
 What this does is that it terminates the requirement for users to install and maintain software on their own computers, as all the maintenance and updates are handled by the service provider.

 There are many SaaS providers in the market today, offering a wide range of software applications to businesses and individuals.
 Here are some examples of popular SaaS providers: